nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Overview
 ~~~~~~~~

-Convolution accumulator (CACC) is one stage of convolution pipeline
+The Convolution Accumulator (CACC) the stage of convolution pipeline
 after CMAC.
-It is used to accumulate partial sums from convolution MAC,
+It is used to accumulate partial sums from Convolution MAC,
-and truncate the result before sending to SDP.
-Besides, the big buffer
+and round/saturate the result before sending to SDP.
-in convolution accumulator can smooth the peak throughput of convolution
-pipeline.

 The components in CACC include assembly SRAM group, delivery SRAM group,
 adder array, truncating array, valid-credit controller and a checker.

 Here is the CACC working flow:

-1. Prefetch accumulative sums from assembly SRAM group.
+1. Prefetch accumulative sums from the assembly SRAM group.

 2. When partial sums arrive, send them to adder array along with
    accumulative sums.
 If the partial sums are from the first stripe